ChristosTrimas/statistical-modeling-and-pattern-recognition/README.md

 Language support: Matlab 2018a and Python3.
 To run the fashion_CNN download the notebook and then import it in google colab.
 Then choose to use GPU as hardware for faster results.
+To run the python scripts you need to download numpy, tensorflow or keras, matplotlib and sci-kit-learn.